be-hase/kuery-client/docs/observation.md

     .build()
 ```

-If you want to customize the metrics name or other settings, please implement and specify the observationConvention
+If you want to customize the metrics name or other settings, please implement and specify the `ObservationConvention`
 also.

 ```kotlin